Liraglutide for weight loss

 Liraglutide and semaglutide are 2 very similar medications, mainly because they’re both GLP-1 receptor agonists.
 This means they both mimic GLP-1, sending signals to your brain that you’re full and delaying the emptying of your stomach.
 They’re also both injectable medications that come as pre-filled dose pens.

-Wegovy (semaglutide) is available in the UK on a private prescription and in selected areas through your GP or an NHS weight loss management service.
+Wegovy (semaglutide) is available in the UK on a private prescription and in selected areas through your GP who can refer to to the NHS weight loss management service if eligible.
 There isn’t a generic semaglutide injection available at the moment, but there’s likely to be one in the future.

 The main differences between liraglutide and semaglutide (Wegovy) include:

-- Dosage: Liraglutide has a maximum maintenance dose of 3mg while semaglutide has a maximum maintenance dose of 2.4mg.
-This doesn’t mean that liraglutide is stronger than semaglutide though.
+• dosage – liraglutide has a maximum maintenance dose of 3mg while semaglutide has a maximum maintenance dose of 7.2mg, but this doesn’t mean that liraglutide is stronger than semaglutide

-- Brand names: While liraglutide for weight loss is usually found under the brand name Saxenda, semaglutide for weight loss is found under the brand name Wegovy.
-Semaglutide is also a type 2 diabetes medication found under the brand name Ozempic.
+• brand names – while liraglutide for weight loss is usually found under the brand name Saxenda/Nevolat, semaglutide for weight loss is found under the brand name Wegovy and semaglutide is also a type 2 diabetes medication found under the brand name Ozempic

 Liraglutide vs tirzepatide